owut: OpenWrt Upgrade Tool

 has a hook between image verification and image install, allowing you to do automatic backups, archiving of build artifacts or any other final modifications to the system prior to the installation.
 Use the --pre-install /path/to/script

-option from the command line, or add option pre_install '/path/to/script
+option from the command line.
+Once you're satisfied with how your script work, best practice is to add option pre_install '/path/to/script

 ' to the owut